-- That the data collection is lawful and complies with the Data Protection Act 2018, GDPR and the Data Protection (Processing of Sensitive Personal Data) Order 2000. - That data access is restricted to those with legitimate need to view the data. - That all records and systems, electronic and manual, are secured and that all information held is a minimum data set, is collected and processed for specific purposes, is held only as long as is necessary for the purpose for which it was collected, is processed fairly and lawfully and is disposed of in a way which continues to protect confidentiality. - That personal information is shared with those staff who have a legitimate relationship with the service user, are involved in the management and/or delivery of Health and Social Care Services or are regulated and registered Health and Social Care Professionals.
+• That the data collection is lawful and complies with the Data Protection Act 2018 and UK GDPR.

+- That data access is restricted to those with legitimate need to view the data. - That all records and systems, electronic and manual, are secured and that all information held is a minimum data set, is collected and processed for specific purposes, is held only as long as is necessary for the purpose for which it was collected, is processed fairly and lawfully and transparently, and is disposed of in a way which continues to protect confidentiality. - That personal information is shared with those staff who have a legitimate relationship with the service user, are involved in the management and/or delivery of Health and Social Care Services or are regulated and registered Health and Social Care Professionals.